rakekniven/mp3toolbox/README.md

 Project was started a loooong time ago.
 It was 2002 if I remember correctly.

 Code quality and style could be improved.
 But it works and some of you still using it :-)

+Update 2022-03: Streaming is still not an option.